 The Orlando-based immersive theater troup — Tisse Mallon (Bear), Jack Graham (Dog) and Banks Helfrich (Otter) — act out performance pieces, personal reflections and conversations that are profoundly human and ring with truth.

 The performances are remarkable as much in what they do as what they don’t do.
 The three players don’t recite practiced lines of dialog or monologue, they don’t involve their audiences in interactive exercises and they don’t leave viewers with pat answers or easy lessons learned.
+It shows the passion from the performers and if you’re into acting, joining The Actor’s Group Orlando can teach the tips and secrets on how to enable the character in you.

 “Paths of absurdity, raw truth and love intersect as Bear, Otter and Dog invite you into a living room to share vignettes reflecting upon our humanity,” LRT’s promotional text says.
 “Through pensive to comical conversations, experimental performance pieces and live instrumentals, a story emerges.
 No two shows alike.”